 Traditionally affiliate marketing is driven by cookies, which is a technology that communicates with a web browser to store information, including:

 - login details or registration information

 If you’ve ever accepted cookies to read content on a website or opted-in to remember your password and username on the website, you’ve had a first-hand experience with cookies.

 Have you ever searched online for “cat food” and then seen banners displaying special cat food offers on other websites?

-This is the result of a cookie being dropped on your browser during the initial search, saving the search data as something that may be of interest to you and enabling you to be targeted at a later date.
+This is the result of a cookie being dropped on your browser during the initial search, saving the search data as something that may interest you and enabling you to be targeted later.
 These cookies are typically set to last 30 days, but they can differ by brand.